omlord10/tryTOdeploy/README.md

 ## 📁 Project Structure

 - `antivirus.c` - Main entry point of the application.
+  - Functions:
     - `main()` - The main function scans files for virus signatures, checks results, and reports if they're infected or safe.
     - `is_exec()` - Verifies if a file is executable or not.
     - `read_signature()` - Reads the virus signature from a text file.
     - `scan_file()` - Checks the specified file for the presence of the signature.
     - `calculate_file_size()` - Determines the file size to ensure a valid offset.
+  - Structures:
     - `VirusSignature` - Structure for storing the signature, offset, and name.

 ## 🧬 Virus Signature Format